Commit451/guidelines/android.md

 | Widget           | UserProfileView | view_user_profile |
 | AdapterView Item | N/A             | item_follower     |

-**Note:** If you create a layout using the merge tag then the layout_ prefix should be used.
+**Note:** If you create a layout using the merge tag then the `layout_` prefix should be used.

 Not only does this approach makes it easy to find files in the directory hierarchy, but it really helps when needing to identify what corresponding class a layout file belongs to.

 #### 1.2.2.3 Menu Files

-Menu files do not need to be prefixed with the menu_ prefix.
+Menu files do not need to be prefixed with the `menu_` prefix.
 This is because they are already in the menu package in the resources directory, so it is not a requirement.

+Typically, menu items should be broken up into individual items, such as `search` which would be the search icon and label.
+This way, the activity can inflate the menu items conditionally and reuse the same menu items throughout the app if appropriate, as well as easily specify the order at runtime.

 #### 1.2.2.4 Values Files